Signal Detection Software for Receiver Operator Characteristics (ROC):

 Here is an excellent slide show on the subject by Professor Ruth O'Hara as well as an illustrative article.

 Help?
 E-mail us (Art Noda or myself).
 Requests from the programmer are more cheerfully received after a donation to the programmers favorite charity (California Trout- ask how to do this: short answer is buy this book).
 In case you are wondering how we actually do this programming, just a historical note on how the programmer was trained.
 After Sputnick (1958) the NSF started training High School kids in programming through various summer programs.
-The programmer spend a summer at Stevens Institute of Technology in Hoboken New Jersey where he learned assembler language and wrote a compiler.
+The programmer spent a summer at Stevens Institute of Technology in Hoboken New Jersey where he learned assembler language and wrote a compiler.
 In those days the computer in use was an IBM 1620 with 32K of CORE (Little donutes with three wires in them) we also had a Univax machinewith tubes.
 So, when we wonder if we spend enough on training in science in the Federal budget and if it is worth it, at least I got 43 years of programming out of this training.

 The Version History is: